deniskyashif/blog/content/posts/csharp-channels-part-3.md

 ## Error Handling

-We've covered the happy path, however, our pipeline has to be able deal with malformed or erroneous inputs.
-Each stage has an own notion of what an invalid input is, so it has an own responsibility to process such.
-To achieve a good error handling, our pipeline needs to satisfy the following:
+We've covered the happy path, however, our pipeline might encounter malformed or erroneous inputs.
+Each stage has an own notion of what an invalid input is, so it's its own responsibility to deal with it.
+To achieve good error handling, our pipeline needs to satisfy the following:

 1. An invalid input should not propagate to the next stage
 2. An invalid input should not cause the pipeline to stop.
 The pipeline should continue to process the inputs thereafter.